 A LITTLE MORE ABOUT US.

-As the founder of small hands big art, Jennifer learned at an early age the power that art can have when combined with creative (albeit deviant) thinking.
-Other than that one time she scrawled "Jenny is a Pig!" on her bedroom door & blamed her brother, some of her fondest childhood memories involve creating art.
+As the founder of small hands big art, Jennifer learned at an early age the power that art and creative (albeit deviant) thinking can have.
+Other than that one time she strategically scrawled "Jenny is a Pig!" on her bedroom door & let her brother take the blame, some of her fondest childhood memories involve creating art.

-A college art scholarship naturally led to a 17 year career in the securities brokerage industry, where she honed invaluable skills implementing out-of-the box enterprise deliverables & driving for consensus.
-After stumbling off that little shelf thingy on the corporate ladder labeled “Not a Step,” she now enjoys simply focusing on what inspires her most: children & art.
+A college art scholarship naturally led to a 17 year career in financial services compliance, where she memorized SEC regulations and honed invaluable skills implementing out-of-the box enterprise deliverables & driving for consensus. (huh??)
+After stepping on that little shelf thingy on the top of the corporate ladder labeled “Not a Step,” she's spent the last nine years simply enjoying what inspires her most: children & art.
 And writing stuff like this.

-Though memories of her vast corporate accomplishments (and, thankfully, failures) have faded, she can still recall her favorite Crayola colors, and waits patiently for Starbucks to roll out a "Burnt Sienna" roast.
-An obsessive circle cutter & tidyer-upper, she enjoys lining things up by color, and dreaming of one day inventing a better, faster way to sort buttons.
+Though memories of her vast corporate accomplishments have faded, she can still recall her favorite Crayola colors, and waits patiently for Starbucks to roll out a "Burnt Sienna" roast.
+An obsessive tidyer-upper, she's most happy when things are organized by color, and when inventing better, faster ways to sort buttons.
 Jennifer enjoys the outdoors and has served on the Board of Directors of the Festival in the Park since 2008.

-Katie joined Small Hands Big Art in December, 2012.
+Katie's vibrant and larger-than-life energy has bouncing off the walls at Small Hands Big Art since 2012.
 Her flourish for the creative began as a little girl – evidenced by her avid sticker collection, desire to pass the time organizing the “craft closet”, and flair for wearing swimsuits over her clothes in the middle of Minnesota winters!
 Most at home in dance shoes, on a stage, or covered in paint, Katie decided to pursue the visual arts in adulthood as well.

 Katie is a graduate of North Park University (Chicago, IL) with a Bachelor of Arts in Studio Art where her emphasis was in sculpture, mixed media, and nonprofit management and leadership.
 Expressing herself through the arts was incredibly formational for Katie.
 She enjoys cultivating an environment for students to be challenged, get messy, have fun, and learn to express themselves.